tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Plumeria – The Fragrant Flower Tree of Hawaii

-The plumeria tree (Plumeria spp.) is synonymous with the fragrance and color of Hawaii.
-While not native, plumeria has become one of the most recognizable ornamental trees in Hawaii.
-Its showy, waxy flowers appear in shades of white, yellow, pink, and deep red, filling gardens and walkways with a sweet, tropical perfume.
+The plumeria tree (Plumeria spp.) is closely associated with the beauty, fragrance, and relaxed atmosphere of Hawaii.
+Although it is not native to the islands, plumeria has become one of the most recognizable ornamental trees in Hawaii.
+Its waxy, richly scented flowers bloom in shades of white, yellow, pink, coral, and red, bringing color and perfume to gardens, walkways, hotels, and coastal landscapes.

 Breadfruit – A Staple Food Tree in Hawaii

-The breadfruit tree (Artocarpus altilis), or ‘ulu, is one of the most important traditional staple crops in the Pacific.
-Brought to Hawaii by Polynesian voyagers, breadfruit trees can produce hundreds of large, starchy fruits per year, making them a cornerstone of island food security.
+The breadfruit tree (Artocarpus altilis), known in Hawaii as ‘ulu, is one of the most important traditional food trees in the Pacific.
+Brought to the islands by Polynesian voyagers, breadfruit has long been valued as a dependable staple crop capable of producing abundant harvests.
+A healthy mature tree can yield hundreds of large, starchy fruits each year, making it a major asset for island food security and sustainable agriculture.

 Conservation Efforts for Hawaii's Native Trees